 In fact, if you simply replace all your wasteful old-school light bulbs with LEDs, you’ll immediately achieve this particular New Year’s resolution for the year ahead and here’s why:

 LEDs Are Made From 100% Recyclable Materials

-    Unlike the majority of conventional light bulbs which are composed of glass and tungsten filaments that cannot be recycled, LEDs are manufactured using components which can.
+The majority of conventional light bulbs which are composed of glass and tungsten filaments that cannot be recycle.
+LEDs are manufactured using components which can.